Night Market Life: Tentative everyday broadcast (2012)

-There were plans for this drama to extend to every night broadcast after Journey to the West ends on 30 August 2012 as it is similar in view of the number of episodes.
-It has planned to broadcast every night at 7:00 pm with 7–10 episodes shown each week and plans to end its run in November 2013.
-Many criticisms were being posted online when The Spirits of Love took over the everyday broadcast in July 2010 and also MediaCorp Channel 8 has planned for more Malaysian productions and other overseas drama serials to be broadcast.
-Furthermore, there was a revamp of the evening primetime slot with current affairs programme Hello Singapore and socio-drama Perfect Man airing on weekdays.
-Thus, the drama was only aired on weekends and ended its run on 4 July 2015, marking a telecast of more than 4 years and 4 months on Channel 8, holding the record for the longest primetime drama airing.
+There were plans for this drama to extend to an every-night broadcast after Journey to the West ended on 30 August 2012, as it is similar in terms of the number of episodes.
+It was planned to be broadcast every night at 7:00 pm, with 7–10 episodes shown each week, and to end its run in November 2013.
+Many criticisms were posted online when The Spirits of Love took over the everyday broadcast in July 2010, and MediaCorp Channel 8 also planned for more Malaysian productions and other overseas drama serials to be broadcast.
+Furthermore, there was a revamp of the evening primetime slot, with current affairs programme Hello Singapore airing from 6:30 pm to 7:30 pm and the original long-form socio-drama 118 airing from 7:30 pm to 8:00 pm on weekdays.
+Thus, the drama was only aired on weekends and ended its run on 4 July 2015, marking a telecast of more than four years and four months on Channel 8.

 Repeat telecast (2014 and 2017)

-The drama is currently broadcast on weekdays (except Friday due to broadcasting of GeTai Challenge Season 2 2018 at 11.30 am) from 10.30 am to 12.30 pm with Chinese subtitles and ended its telecast on 11 Setempber 2019.
+In Singapore, the drama was later repeated on weekday mornings on MediaCorp Channel 8, with two back-to-back episodes airing from 10:30 am to 12:30 pm in Mandarin with Chinese subtitles.
+This repeat run occupied the Monday to Thursday 10:30 am–12:30 pm slot from 6 April 2017 until it ended on 11 September 2019.

 Vietnam broadcast

-The Vietnamese dub "Đời Sống Chợ Đêm" was broadcast on Vinh Long Television Station Channel (THVL) in the daily 5pm timeslot.
+In Vietnam, the Vietnamese-dubbed version, titled Đời sống chợ đêm, was broadcast on the THVL1 channel operated by Vinh Long Radio and Television in a 5:00 pm timeslot.